 This website is filled with healthcare information to empower you before, during, and after medical visits.
 We want you to be able to have intelligent conversations with your providers about your care and thus receive better healthcare outcomes.
 But, we acknowledge that we are not the only site you may visit, and the internet is filled with half-truths, erroneous conclusions, fraud, and fear-mongering.
 So, what can you do?

 It all starts with the medical provider you choose.
 We created a guide to help you find, and even break up with, the best doctor for you.

 Do your homework!
 If you think you have the flu or something more serious, take the time to do a small amount of research.
 Sometimes this step could even save you a trip to the doctor, but always check to make sure.

 Check the dates on articles.
-The world has changed a lot in the last decade regarding healthcare and this includes major concerns like HIV.
-If you are reading and relying on an article that is older, you may be getting outdated information.
-The more current, the better.
+The world has changed a lot in the last decade regarding healthcare, including major concerns like HIV.
+If you are reading and relying on an older article, you may get outdated information—the more current, the better.

 Don’t be afraid to change your mind or get a second opinion.
 It is your body and your health.
 This is not about the doctor’s feelings.

 ASK LOTS OF QUESTIONS when visiting your physician.
 It is your time as much as theirs.
 Don’t leave the office without having your concerns answered.
-The best way to do this is to go prepared with a list of your issues and check them off as they are addressed.
+The best way to do this is to prepare a list of your issues and check them off as they are addressed.

 Finally, remember that some doctors really are better than others.
-Bed side manner is a real thing that you must consider.
-Because racism and homophobia are so ingrained within our society, you might have to travel far to find the right physician for you; but it will be worth it.
+Bedside manner is a real thing that you must consider.
+Because racism and homophobia are ingrained in our society, you might have to travel far to find the right physician for you; but it will be worth it.